InterTriplete2010/Biosemi-BDF-Reader/README.md

 The Matlab and MEX files are part of a large Toolbox that I wrote and that I am using to analyze EEG and MEG data.

-If you have any question and/or want to report bugs, please e-mail me (Ale) at: pressalex@hotmail.com
+If you have any questions and/or want to report bugs, please e-mail me (Ale) at: pressalex@hotmail.com